psuzanne/cloud-computing-course/README.md

 # Cloud Computing Course Repository
-*A collection of activities, outputs, and learning resources for Cloud Computing/CCM101.*
+*A collection of activities, outputs, and learning resources for CCM101.*

 ## 📌 About This Repository
 This repo serves as my organized workspace for all course requirements, including: